Marrwan03/Math-Game/README.md

 ###

-<h4 align="left">I build this game as a task to practise by function and procedure and using DataStructure.</h4>
+<h4 align="left">I build this game as a task to practice by function and procedure and using DataStructure.</h4>

 ###